- June 19, 2018

 "Aggelos" is a single-player fantasy platformer game with masterful gameplay and amazing 16-bit style graphics and music.
 Explore the kingdom of Lumen, discover magical elements, and defeat bosses to save the world from invasion.
 The game features a vast world with side quests and non-linear exploration, offering a classical retro adventure.
 However, be prepared for some grinding.

-- Aggelos is a charming throwback to classic 16-bit games, reminiscent of titles like Wonder Boy and Zelda II, with engaging gameplay and beautiful pixel art.
+- Aggelos captures the nostalgic feel of classic 8-bit and 16-bit games, reminiscent of titles like Wonder Boy and Zelda II.

-- The map system is largely ineffective, making navigation confusing and leading to unnecessary backtracking, which can disrupt the flow of gameplay.
+- The map system is largely ineffective, making navigation and backtracking frustrating for players.

 “The music is catchy, and the gameplay is great.”